 Dr. Nathan Myhrvold founded Intellectual Ventures (IV) in 2000 and has led the company since then as its chief executive officer.
 Under Nathan’s leadership, IV has grown from a handful of entrepreneurs into the world’s preeminent invention and investment business.
-Along with Bill Gates, he created and oversees Global Good, a unit of IV that invents technologies for global health and development, and its Institute for Disease Modeling, a world leader in computational epidemiology.
+Along with Bill Gates, he created Global Good and oversaw its groundbreaking inventions for global health and development.
+He and Bill also launched the Institute for Disease Modeling, a world leader in computational epidemiology that transitioned to the Bill & Melinda Gates Foundation in 2020.
 He is among IV’s most prolific inventors, with more than 800 U.S. patents awarded and several hundred patents pending.

 Prior to founding IV, Nathan was chief strategist and chief technology officer at Microsoft.
 During his 14-year tenure there, he led multiple advanced technology and business development groups, and he founded Microsoft Research.
 Before joining Microsoft, he was cofounder and CEO of the software company Dynamical Systems Research.
 He was a postdoctoral fellow in the Department of Applied Mathematics and Theoretical Physics at Cambridge University, where his cosmology research with Professor Stephen Hawking centered on quantum field theory and gravitation.